kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_navigation.md

 ### Calibration

 Phone compasses are not always accurate, so you should frequently calibrate your compass.
 You can calibrate your compass by waving your phone in a figure-8 pattern.
 For more detailed instructions and a visual, click the status icons in the bottom-left of the Navigation tool.
-This will guide you to calibrate your compass and also show details about location accuracy.
+This will guide you in calibrating your compass and also show details about location accuracy.

 ## Beacon Navigation